 International Rescue will never turn down a call for help, even if they put themselves at risk of being unmasked like in "The Imposters" and "End of the Road".

 Lady Penelope suffers from this in "Path of Destruction".
 She has to find the one person who knows the complex shut down procedure of the crablogger, an atomic-powered logging machine that has gone out of control and now threatens to destroy a dam and explode, putting thousands of lifes at risks, before it's too late.
 But despite this, she still can't help but stop along the way to help the victim of a car crash.

 Clip Show: "Security Hazard" — a surprisingly good one at that centering around a boy who snuck onboard Thunderbird 2 after a rescue.
 Done well because the clips are cut and edited to put spins on the previous episodes so the IR team can impress the boy.
 For example, the "Sun Probe" episode clip is edited to suggest Thunderbird 3 never got into a bit of a pickle after rescuing the probe.
+These cuts also give the viewers a hint as to how the episodes may have originally played out before the show was extended to an hour.
 This also averts one of the cliché standbys of Anderson series — many of them are prone to "it was all a dream" episodes (especially Stingray, which had three), but here it's averted by the boy himself, after they've returned him home and he's gone to sleep, waking up and thinking that it was all a dream.

 Continuity Nod: Several projects and vehicles, such as the Fireflash atomic powered airliner and the Sunprobe project, as well as characters involved in those projects, turn up more than once and reference the previous encounters.
 Not surprising really, they did still have the models after all.